RandyRDavila/GraphCommunities.jl/README.md

 # GraphCommunities.jl

 `GraphCommunities.jl` is a Julia package designed for detecting communities within *undirected* graphs.
 It employs various community detection algorithms and also provides functionality for generating graphs with community structure.
-Currently, the package includes the Louvain method and the k-clique percolation approach for community detection.
+Currently, the package includes the following community detection algorithms:

+1. The Louvain Algorithm
+2. The K-Clique Percolation Algorithm with `K = 3`
+3. The Label Propagation Algorithm

 ## Built on `Graphs.jl`